Laws Pertaining to Sexual Assault

 - Mandates GBI’s Forensic Science Division issue an annual report of SAKs awaiting testing to the Governor’s Office and General Assembly beginning December 1, 2016.

-- House Bill 255 / Sexual Assault Reform Act of 2021
+- Result of the Sexual Assault Reform Act of 2021

 - Created a statewide sexual assault kit tracking system that provides survivors the ability to track the status of their kit, and mandates agencies that handle kits to register in and utilize the system.